 So, what will these resources fuel in your child’s life?
 Of course, the answer to that question will be unique for each child, so the plan for their inheritance might need to be as well.

-“When you take the uniqueness principle into consideration, you can think about what experiences, tools, and training does each child need to help further the story God is writing in that child’s life?
-Then you can consider how much is enough and how do you structure that in a way that’s loving and purposeful for each child,” Jeanne says.
+“When you take the uniqueness principle into consideration, you can think about what experiences, tools, and training each child needs to help further the story God is writing in that child’s life.
+Then you can consider how much is enough and how you structure that in a way that’s loving and purposeful for each child,” Jeanne says.

 3. How do I create inheritances that will further our family values?

 “Many families in America have more wealth than they need for the shaping and the spending necessary to positively equip their children and grandchildren,” Jeanne says.
-“Legacies that thrive are focused on stewarding God’s resources to further his purposes both within our families and in the world around us.
-Each of these types of inheritances can be incorporated into various estate planning strategies when you communicate your values-based priorities with your trusted advisors.”
+“Legacies that thrive are focused on stewarding God’s resources to further his purposes, both within our families and in the world around us.”

 Hard questions, rewarding answers

-Overall, Jeanne’s word of advice is, don’t short-change the process: “Try not to think of estate planning as a one-and-done exercise where you merely sign documents and put them on a shelf.
-Wealth is a gateway to deeper, ongoing conversations with your family on the stewardship pursuits that really matter.”
+Jeanne advises that we be careful not to shortchange the process: “Try not to think of estate planning as a one-and-done exercise where you merely sign documents and put them on a shelf.
+Wealth is a gateway to deeper, ongoing conversations with your family about the stewardship pursuits that really matter.”

-“When you teach your kids how to ride a bike, it takes many hours and a lot of falling down and picking them up again.
-In the same way, estate planning is a process, and it can be a powerful catalyst for important conversations and growth.
-Planning a values-based, impact-driven inheritance is a journey, and it can be one of your family’s most rewarding experiences.”
+“When you teach your kids how to ride a bike, it takes many hours and a lot of falling down and picking them up again,” she says.
+In the same way, estate planning is a process.
+“It can be a powerful catalyst for important conversations and growth.”

 Learn how a Giving Strategy can help uncover the legacy God wants you to leave for future generations by visiting ncfgiving.com/strategy.